 ESFA Education and An agency sponsored by the Department for Education with Skills Funding accountability for funding education and skills training for Agency children, young people and adults.
 All procedures involving the partial or total removal of the FGM Female genital external female genitalia or other injury to the female mutilation genital organs.
 FGM is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
-UK General Data Legislative provision designed to strengthen the safety and UK GDPR security of all data held within an organisation and ensure Protection Regulation that procedures relating to personal data are fair and consistent. НВА 'Honour-based' abuse So-called 'honour-based' abuse involves crimes that have been committed to defend the honour of the family and/or community.
+UK GDPR UK General Data Protection Regulation Legislative provision designed to strengthen the safety and security of all data held within an organisation and ensure that procedures relating to personal data are fair and consistent. НВА 'Honour-based' abuse So-called 'honour-based' abuse involves crimes that have been committed to defend the honour of the family and/or community.
 HM Courts and Tribunals Service is responsible for the HM Courts and administration of criminal, civil and family courts and HMCTS Tribunals Service tribunals in England and Wales.
 HMCTS is an executive agency, sponsored by the Ministry of Justice.
 Keeping children Statutory guidance setting out schools and colleges' duties KCSiE safe in education to safeguard and promote the welfare of children.
-A local government agency responsible for the provision of LA Local authority a range of services in a specified local area, including 2. education.
-Looked-after Children who have been placed in local authority care or LAC where children's services have looked after children for L'ic children more than a period of 24 hours.
-Lesbian, gay, bisexual, Term relating to a community of people, protected by the LGBTQ+ transgender and Equality Act 2010, who identify as lesbian, gay, bisexual or - transgender, or other protected sexual or gender identities. queer plus Multi-academy A trust established to undertake strategic collaboration and MAT - provide education across a number of schools trust The National Police Chiefs' Council is a national coordination The National NPCC Police Chiefs' body for law enforcement in the United Kingdom and the Council representative body for British police chief officers.
+Local authority A local government agency responsible for the provision of LA a range of services in a specified local area, including education.
+Looked-after children Children who have been placed in local authority care or LAC where children's services have looked after children for more than a period of 24 hours.
+Lesbian, gay, bisexual, Term relating to a community of people, protected by the LGBTQ+ transgender and Equality Act 2010, who identify as lesbian, gay, bisexual or queer plus transgender, or other protected sexual or gender identities.
+Multi-academy A trust established to undertake strategic collaboration and MAT trust provide education across a number of schools The National The National Police Chiefs' Council is a national coordination NPCC Police Chiefs' body for law enforcement in the United Kingdom and the Council representative body for British police chief officers.
 PLAC Previously looked- after children Children who were previously in local authority care or were looked after by children's services for more than a period of 24 hours.
 PLAC are also known as care leavers.
-PSHE Personal, social A non-statutory subject in which pupils learn about and health themselves, other people, rights, responsibilities and education relationships.
+PSHE Personal, social A non-statutory subject in which pupils learn about and health themselves, other people, rights, responsibilities and education relationships. - F-

 PHE Public Health England An executive agency of the Department of Health and Social Care which aims to protect and improve the nation's health and wellbeing.
-RSHE Relationships, sex and health education A compulsory subject from Year 7 for all pupils.
-Includes the teaching of sexual health, reproduction and sexuality, as well as promoting positive relationships.
-SCR Single central record A statutory secure record of recruitment and identity checks for all permanent and temporary staff, proprietors, contractors, external coaches and instructors, and volunteers who attend the school in a non-visitor capacity.
-SENCO Special educational needs coordinator A statutory role within all schools maintaining oversight and coordinating the implementation of the school's special educational needs policy and provision of education to pupils with special educational needs.
-SLT Senior leadership team Staff members who have been delegated leadership responsibilities in a school.
-TRA Teaching Regulation Agency An executive agency of the DfE with responsibility for the regulation of the teaching profession.
-VSH Virtual school head Virtual school heads are in charge of promoting the educational achievement of all the children looked after by the local authority they work for, and all children who currently have, or previously had, a social worker.
+RSHE Relationships, sex A compulsory subject from Year 7 for all pupils.
+Includes the and health teaching of sexual health, reproduction and sexuality, as education well as promoting positive relationships.
+SCR A statutory secure record of recruitment and identity checks Single central for all permanent and temporary staff, proprietors, record contractors, external coaches and instructors, and volunteers who attend the school in a non-visitor capacity.
+Special educational needs coordinator A statutory role within all schools maintaining oversight and SENCO coordinating the implementation of the school's special SENCO educational needs policy and provision of education to 1 pupils with special educational needs.
+SLT Senior leadership Staff members who have been delegated leadership JET team responsibilities in a school.
+TRA Teaching An executive agency of the DfE with responsibility for the regulation of the teaching profession.
+Regulation Agency VSH Virtual school heads are in charge of promoting the Virtual school educational achievement of all the children looked after by head the local authority they work for, and all children who currently have, or previously had, a social worker.